praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 Some of the uses of HTML iframe element are:

 * We can embed HTML documents within the current HTML document.
-* We can embed videos within the current HTML document, etc.
+* We can embed videos within the current HTML document, ...etc.

 ```HTML
 <iframe src="https://www.youtube.com/embed/y881t8ilMyc"></iframe>
 ```

 The HTML src attribute specifies the URL/path of the video.